vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 In line with this, I made two assumptions to drive my decisions, which I believe are sensible:
-- Many context switches (and syscalls) are expensive, and has become even more so due to speculative execution mitigations as of late.
+- Many context switches (and syscalls) are expensive and have become even more so due to speculative execution mitigations as of late.
 Use batching where possible.
-- However, if possible, avoid copying block buffers, of which there could be many.
+- Avoid copying block buffers, of which there could be many.
 Copying many 16 KiB buffers is an unnecessary cost.

 Thus downloaded blocks of a piece are queued in a write buffer and are only written to disk once the piece is complete.
 This happens using a single